 This is very similar to the head and footboard bed, and has a princess feel to it.
 The benefits are the same, but as the name implies, it has a different structure, as the headboard is curved like an old sleigh.
 The footboard is sometimes designed in the same way.

 In a way, it is a head and footboard bed but can be turned into a couch when placed lengthwise against a wall.
-It also requires the use of a box spring.
+It does not require the use of a box spring.
 Another bed can be placed under the bed and you can use it for storage.
 It’s often associated with little girls, but as you can see here, you can pick a finish and design more tailored to boys.

 This bed offers a lot of storage space.
 As it’s perched up high, you can put a second bed and/or a desk underneath.
 You can also put it in a corner of the room.
 In this case, the modules are reversible.
 A box spring is not necessary for this bed.